TimCares/MasterThesis/docs/thesis/background/transformer.typ

 to the text embeddings, giving the Transformer a sense of order in the text sequence.
 This positional encoding $bold(T)^"pos"$ is a sequence of $D$-dimensional vectors with the same length as $bold(E)_w$, and can therefore simply be added to the text embeddings.
-The positional encoding, i.e. the embedding of each time step, is either learned or fixed, and we refer to the original Attention is all you need paper @transformer for more details.
+The positional encoding, i.e. the embedding of each time step, is either learned or fixed, and we refer to the original "Attention is all you need paper" @transformer for more details.

 $
 bold(T)^"pos"_w &= [bold(t)^w_"pos"_mono(["T_CLS"]), bold(t)^w_"pos"_1, bold(t)^w_"pos"_2, ..., bold(t)^w_"pos"_M, bold(t)^w_"pos"_mono(["T_SEP"])]